-'Shame On Ted': Health Care Protests Meet Ted Cruz In Texas
+'Shame On Ted': Health Care Protests Greet Ted Cruz In Texas

 Around the Nation

-'Shame On Ted': Health Care Protests Meet Ted Cruz In Texas
+'Shame On Ted': Health Care Protests Greet Ted Cruz In Texas

 At an event Wednesday night, Texas Sen. Ted Cruz was met by about 150 protesters who oppose the Senate's efforts to repeal and replace the Affordable Care Act.
 On a hot evening, they stood outside a hotel in McKinney, a north Dallas suburb, shouting "shame on Ted" and "save Medicaid."